Actor References, Paths and Addresses

 What is an Actor Path?

 Since actors are created in a strictly hierarchical fashion, there exists a unique sequence of actor names given by recursively following the supervision links between child and parent down towards the root of the actor system.
-This sequence can be seen as enclosing folders in a file system, hence we adopted the name “path” to refer to it.
-As in some real file-systems there also are “symbolic links”, i.e. one actor may be reachable using more than one path, where all but one involve some translation which decouples part of the path from the actor’s actual supervision ancestor line; these specialities are described in the sub-sections to follow.
+This sequence can be seen as enclosing folders in a file system, hence we adopted the name "path" to refer to it, although actor hierarchy has some fundamental difference from file system hierarchy.

 An actor path consists of an anchor, which identifies the actor system, followed by the concatenation of the path elements, from root guardian to the designated actor; the path elements are the names of the traversed actors and are separated by slashes.